bobshort4bobby4/Tom-Crean-pp1/README.md

   Content position would need to be adjusted to compensate for this.<br><br>
   I failed to fully implement advice from my mentor regarding my use of github and the labelling of my commits.
 Although I feel that this has improved towards the end of the project,  commits becoming more frequent and more specific.
 It is one (of many) areas I will make an effort to improve as I move forwards.<br><br>
-  On the Hamburger links the active link has a slightly rounded edge.

 </details>